Final report has been sent to government

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government in May 2023.
+The final inquiry report was handed to the Australian Government on 31 May 2023.

 The release of the final report by the Government is the final step in the process.